 Chat

-Teams (groups in the Teams software)
+Teams (groups in the Teams)

 Teams are permanent communication platforms for a larger groups where you can create various channels for different topics and groups of people.
 You can add up to 5,000 users to a Team.
 A specific Sharepoint space is created for the Team.
 Files shared between the Team are stored in Sharepoint.